Decree on the Attempted Ordination of Some Catholic Women

 Decree on the Attempted Ordination of Some Catholic Women is a canonical decree issued by the Congregation for the Doctrine of the Faith, under Cardinal Joseph Ratzinger, and approved by Pope John Paul II on December 21, 2002.
 It can be found in Acta Apostolicae Sedis 95 (2003).
-The decree is in response to Romulo Antonio Braschi ordaining seven Catholic women to the priesthood of his movement, the Catholic Apostolic Charismatic Church of Jesus the King, on June 29, 2002, and is a follow up to a decree of excommunication of Braschi and the women issued on August 5, 2002.
+The decree is in response to Romulo Antonio Braschi ordaining seven Catholic women to the priesthood of his movement, the Catholic Apostolic Charismatic Church of Jesus the King, on June 29, 2002, and is a follow-up to a decree of excommunication of Braschi and the women issued on August 5, 2002.

 Background

 In 1998, Braschi left the Catholic Church for the Catholic Apostolic Charismatic Church of Jesus the King and became bishop of it.
 On June 29, 2002, on a boat on the Danube River, Austria, Braschi ordained seven Catholic women, called the Danube Seven, to the priesthood: Christine Mayr-Lumetzberger, Adelinde Roitinger, Gisela Forster, Iris Müller, Ida Raming, Pia Brunner and Dagmar Braun Celeste (who called herself Angela White).
 The Bishop of Linz and of the Austrian Episcopal Conference intervened, but to no avail.
 On July 10, the Congregation for the Doctrine of the Faith warned the eight persons that they would be excommunicated on July 22 if they did not repent.
 On August 5, the Congregation issued a decree of excommunication of the eight persons.
-The excommunicated people then published letters and granted interviews about the ordinations, explaining how it was valid, that the Catholic Church ought to allow women to be ordained, and how they had celebrated the sacraments.
+The excommunicated people then published letters and granted interviews about the ordinations, explaining why they considered them valid, that the Catholic Church ought to allow women to be ordained, and how they had celebrated the sacraments.
 On August 14 and September 27, the people requested the Congregation to revoke the excommunication.
 The latter request made reference to canons regarding recourse against administrative decrees in the 1983 Code of Canon Law.
 On October 21, the Congregation replied that it would look into the matter.